FierceDeity77/The_sidequest_project/README.md

 # Community-Centered Around Games

-SideQuest is a community-driven platform where every game has its own main community, called a Hub.
+The SideQuest is a community-driven platform where every game has its own main community, called a Hub.
 Within each Hub, users can create Taverns, which are sub-communities associated with that game.
 This structure ensures that discussions, guides, and content stay organized around each game while fostering rich, interconnected communities.